msmedes/leech/README.md

 ## Leech
-This is an extremely WIP implemention
+This is an extremely WIP implementation of the BitTorrent protocol, leeching only.